This article was updated August, 2023.

 According to Dr Patrick, not only does sauna use assist in the unpleasant after effects of intense exercise, it actually increases muscle growth.

 The process of sweating is a normal way for us to flush toxins out via our skin.
 With many people actually having unhealthy levels of heavy metals and other toxins in our blood due to day to day exposure through our environment, regular sauna use can benefit our body’s ability to eliminate toxins.
 The act of flushing impurities through the skin also cleans the pores and results in clearer skin and has been used throughout history as a beauty regime for softer, smoother skin.

-We are fortunate enough to have numerous types of saunas available for use in the Illawarra area.
-If you aren’t sure what the difference is between the different kinds of saunas, here’s a brief explanation:
+Did you know a sauna isn’t a just a sauna?
+There are lots of different types of saunas, with different pros and cons.
+We’re fortunate enough to have numerous types of saunas in the Illawarra area.
+If you aren’t sure what the difference is between different kinds of saunas, here’s a brief explanation:

 Infrared rays are invisible light waves that penetrate the skin and can be categorised in to near, mid and far infrared wavelengths, which can offer different benefits according to how deeply they penetrate the body.
 Compared to traditional steam saunas, infrared saunas take much less time to warm up before use and generally run at a lower temperature than traditional steam saunas.
 Their lower temperature does not make them less efficient, because the infrared technology actually allows the heat to penetrate much deeper in to the body that that of radiant heat, so the user can sweat vigorously at a lower temperature (approximately 50°C).
 The lack of steam means a dry heat and a less humid experience compared to the traditional sauna.